AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

   > A str function under the lists class

-  > The Planned Features Info under the README.md file
+  > The planned features info under the README.md file

-  > The New Features Info under the README.md file (so you know whats been added or change so you can use it soonner)
+  > The new features info under the README.md file (so you know whats been added or change so you can use it soonner)

+  > Some stylistic changes to the README.md file
  ## *Second Newest Commit*
    > The lists class for doing math such as adding/multipling or change the type the list is such as changing it to a list of ints or strings (didn't change any of the functions under the math class)
    > A ceil function under the math class